We’re in New Hampshire. We’re going to have campus closures due to snow and ice. But, this year could be worse than most:

 - Keep track of any updates on the NHTI website.
 Weather situations change quickly.
 We may need to update guidance to fit a shifting forecast.
 Make sure your info in our NHTI RAVE Alerts is current.

 - Enjoy the snow!
 Whether you’re an outdoor person or prefer the inside, snow days can be a fun break from the expected.
 Be sure to schedule in some time for you to have some fun.
-Share your snow day pictures and you might be featured on our website and social channels!
+Tag us in your snow day pictures!

 Interested in starting or furthering your education with NHTI?
 Visit NHTI.edu/admissions today to learn how to apply for free!